-In the immediate aftermath of Hurricane Katrina in 2005 the ground level of the Howard-Tilton Memorial Library--an area about the size of a football field--was flooded by more than eight feet of water.
-The area housed a music library and very large collections of government documents, newspapers, microforms, and older books and journals.
-Jones Hall across the parking lot houses archival materials in the library's Tulane University Special Collections division, and its lowest level filled with about four and half feet of water.
+In the immediate aftermath of Hurricane Katrina in 2005, the ground level of Howard-Tilton Memorial Library--an area about the size of a football field--was flooded by more than eight feet of water.
+The large space housed a music library and very large collections of government documents, newspapers, microforms, and older books and journals.
+Jones Hall across the parking lot houses archival materials in the library's Tulane University Special Collections division and its lowest level filled with about four and a half feet of water.

-The flooding left the library with about 1.5 million books and folders of manuscripts submerged, as well as an equal number of individual pieces of microform such as microfilm reels and microfiche cards.
-In the Howard-Tilton building alone about 750,000 of the library’s print volumes and media materials were underwater, as were the microform collections.
+The flooding submerged about 1.5 million books and folders of manuscripts as well as an equal number of individual pieces of microform such as microfilm reels and microfiche cards.
+In the Howard-Tilton building alone about 750,000 of the library’s print volumes and media materials were underwater, as were its microform collections.
 Microforms in this case represented facsimile collections of rare works of scholarly interest and important documents.

 In Jones Hall another 700,000 or so original manuscript folders and other archival items were flooded too.
 Most of these were part of the library's collection of Louisiana political papers, and the letters and personal papers of prominent local figures.

 In those initial days after Katrina, both library buildings--especially the large Howard-Tilton main library--became ticking time bombs for their collections.
 Their deep basement lakes produced rapidly growing humidity while the loss of power shut off any circulating air.
 Being summer in New Orleans at the time, the interior temperature in these closed-off structures began to climb dangerously.
 Mold is toxic to library collections and this was the worst-case scenario for a library disaster of historic scale.